cs3110/textbook/src/chapters/hop/higher_order.md

 Above, we have exploited the structural similarity between `quad` and `fourth` to save work.
 Admittedly, in this toy example it might not seem like much work.
 But imagine that `twice` were actually some much more complicated function.
-Then if someone comes up with a more efficient version of it, every function written in terms of it (like `quad` and `fourth`) could benefit from that improvement in efficiency, without needing to be recoded.
+Then, if someone comes up with a more efficient version of it, every function written in terms of it (like `quad` and `fourth`) could benefit from that improvement in efficiency, without needing to be recoded.

 Part of being an excellent programmer is recognizing such similarities and *abstracting* them by creating functions (or other units of code) that implement